BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.4 =
+Minor update with better error handling, errors from the bibleget server will only show in backend

 = 3.3 =
 Minor update with bugfix for incorrect entries in languages array for German language